-The simplest method for calculating baseline is to take sales data a few previous weeks before the promotion period and calculate the weekly average.
+The simplest method for calculating the baseline is to take sales data from a few previous weeks before the promotion period and calculate the weekly average.
 When you then compare promotion sales to this calculated weekly average, you will find out a relation that is called campaign lift.

 In this example we are using weekly sales data.
 If your campaigns do not start in the beginning of the week and/or last full weeks, you should use daily sales data instead of weekly data.

 This simple method works well when applied to products that have stable demand around the year.
-In case seasonality is typical to your products, you should consider calculating the average using the same time period of the previous year.
+In case seasonality is an attribute to your products, you should consider calculating the average using the same time period of the previous year.
 However, the most important thing to keep in mind is that the reference period you choose can not contain any promotions, otherwise the campaign lift will be underestimated.

 When to apply?

-This is rather simple method that could be applied even to a large number of promotions.
-The prerequisite for this method is to have all the information regarding previous promotions and that they are filtered out.
+This is a rather simple method that could be applied even to a large number of promotions.
+The prerequisite for this method is to have all the information regarding your previous promotions and that they are filtered out.
 This method gives you direction, but not the highest accuracy.

 The one-week method: Linear regression